JoshOrndorff/advent-of-code-2024/day9/src/part2plan.md

 ---

 Move on to the next file which is id 4 and has a length of 3.
-The first available free space starts at index five and has a length of 1.
+The first available free space starts at index eight and has a length of 1.
 This is not long enough.
 The next free space starts at 11 and has a length of six.
 This is enough.

 The file moves to start at position 11.